uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ **SQS**(Simple Queue Service)
   - Used for reliably transmitting messages between components but is not designed for sending text or email messages
   - ex) A company has a set of ecommerce applications.
 The applications need to be able to send messages to each other.
+  - ex) Can a company use to achieve a loosely coupled architecture
   - Serverless, 완전 관리형, 분리(Decouple), 송신 비용만 존재
   - Type
     - Standard vs FIFO